 More than 200,000 alumni are proud to be permanent members of the K-State family, and we are proud of the extraordinary things they've accomplished.
-As K-State makes great strides in its goal of becoming a Top 50 public research university by 2025, we look forward to a bright, successful future.
+As K-State works to become the nation's leading next-generation land-grant university, we look forward to a bright, successful future.